 less than a month after we recorded the stripped-down acoustic CD that served as the first proper soul crossing album, christian wanted to do something that captured the sound of his full band. he came over to the house the day after valentine’s day and laid down guitar and vocals for a good ten songs or more. the plan was to overdub the rest of the band the next day.

 i brought my gear over to his place the next day and we gave it a go. it didn’t work out. christian’s brother kept losing the beat when he tried to overdub his drum parts. we didn’t get one useful take the whole day.

 christian thought he’d take another shot at recording the guitar/vocal parts, this time using a click track to ensure the rhythm was steady, thinking his tracks were the problem. so the following day he came over to my place again and redid all his parts.

 the day after that i brought my gear back over to his place, and we took another stab at the overdubs. the same thing happened again. ryan kept losing the beat.

-he was a good drummer. the problem was, he beat the living piss out of those drums. i think that was the culprit right there. he played so loud, he couldn’t hear the music well enough in the headphones to keep the rhythm consistent no matter how much i turned it up.
+he was a good drummer. keeping time was never an issue for him. but he beat the living piss out of those drums, and i think that was the trouble right there. he played so loud, he couldn’t hear the music well enough in the headphones to keep the rhythm consistent no matter how much i turned it up.

-sweet dreams is the clear highlight, taking on a pretty different feeling from any of the other recordings we made of that song. brian’s bass line is good funky stuff, and my organ riffing almost gives things a light bossa-pop feel. there’s some unfortunate feedback because of all the live mics going at once, but the buildup at the end is pretty fun, with me and anna egging each other on.
+sweet dreams is the clear highlight, taking on a pretty different feeling from any of the other recordings we made of the song. brian’s bass line is good funky stuff, and my organ riffing almost gives things a light bossa-pop feel. there’s some unfortunate feedback because of all the live mics going at once, but the buildup at the end is pretty fun, with me and anna egging each other on.

 there’s also a ridiculous hidden track i added myself that sounds a little bit like chipmunk speed punk and has nothing to do with any of the other songs. sometimes it’s just fun to do goofy things like that.